cloudify-cosmo/docl/README.md

 Run `docl init` and supply the different configuration options based on your setup.
 * `--simple-manager-blueprint-path` is mandatory and will be used when running `docl bootstrap`
 * `--ssh-key-path` should point to a private key that will have access to created containers.
 * `--docker-host` should point to the docker endpoint.
-By default it will use `fd://` which means it will use a local socket.
-To use the
-  `dockercompute` plugin later to install docker based agents, you should consider starting docker with a tcp based host.
 * `--source-root` should point to the root directory in which all cloudify related projects are cloned.
 This is used for mounting code from the host machine to the relevant manager directories.